Custom Search

 For train schedule and cost check Mongolian railway website here.

-to reach Ulaanbaatar City from Moscow and 1.5 days from Beijing.
-By the time our guests reach
+6 days to reach Ulaanbaatar City from Moscow and 1.5 days from Beijing.
+By the time our guests

-Ulaanbaatar City, they are already very tired and not very eager to enjoy the major part of their travels
+reach Ulaanbaatar City, they are already very tired and not very eager to enjoy the major part

-your entire trip in Mongolia.
-For example, there have been cases in which visitors have missed the
+effect on your entire trip in Mongolia.
+For example, there have been cases in which visitors have

-domestic flights that were scheduled the day after their arrival in Ulaanbaatar City because their trains
+missed the domestic flights that were scheduled the day after their arrival in Ulaanbaatar City

 Q: When is the best season to travel?